ziyixiaoo0/Birth-Rate_timeseries-analysis/README.md

 jupyter notebook births_timeseries_analysis.ipynb
 ## About Me

 Hi, I'm Monica,  a data scientist based in Toronto .
-I'm passionate about digging into messy, real-world datasets and figuring out what story they're actually telling (and what they're not).
-Time series and forecasting problems are a particular favorite of mine — there's something satisfying about testing multiple approaches against each other and seeing which one actually earns its keep on the data, rather than assuming a fancier model automatically wins.
+I'm passionate about digging into messy, real-world datasets and figuring out what story they're actually telling.
+Time series and forecasting problems are a particular favorite of mine, there's something satisfying about testing multiple approaches against each other and seeing which one actually earns its keep on the data, rather than assuming a fancier model automatically wins.

-Feel free to connect or reach out if you'd like to chat data science!